Pabloeggerprieto/Bachelor-End-Project/README.md

 I have added a subset of this data (subset5000) of length 5000.
 I could not add the entire dataset on here, because of its size.

-FULL_MOVE_MODEL.py: This is the model that predicts the entire piece at once ONLY FIRST PIECE AND MOVE.py: This is the model that predicts the piece and the move for the first move.
-ONLY FIRST SECOND AND MOVE.py: This is the model that predicts the piece and the move for the second move
+FULL_MOVE_MODEL.py: This is the model that predicts the entire piece at once // ONLY FIRST PIECE AND MOVE.py: This is the model that predicts the piece and the move for the first move // ONLY FIRST SECOND AND MOVE.py: This is the model that predicts the piece and the move for the second move //

 When running the code, do it as follows:
 1. Download the entire dataset